p-colomer/Mental_Health_ML_Analysis/README.md

 We will use the cleaned data to train a ML model that can predict the future prevalence of mental health disorders around the world including: depression, schizophrenia, bipolar disorders, eating disorders, sleeping disorders, etc.
 We will then use the analysed data to create visualisations that can better illustrate our findings.

-The analysis should help us derive meaningful conclusions from the data.
+The analysis will help us derive meaningful conclusions from the data.

 ## Data Exploration and Cleaning
 We have used one dataset from Kaggle: https://www.kaggle.com/datasets/programmerrdai/mental-health-dataset?select=share-with-mental-or-substance-disorders-by-sex.csv